Best VPN services: Reviews and buying advice for Mac users

 With the increased popularity of VPNs has come an increased number of VPN providers vying for your business.
 That makes finding the best one to suit your needs difficult.
 To help you sort out the right provider for you, we’ve committed to extensive research and testing of VPN services that cater to Mac owners.

-Update 3/5/19: We've added our review of KeepSolid VPN Unlimited, a VPN that offers good service, decent speeds, and the ability to access Netflix.
+Update 5/23/19 to include our review of Hide.me, which makes the right privacy promises and offers fair pricing, but is just middling when it comes to speed.
 Scroll to the bottom of this article for links to all of our VPN reviews.

 Best VPN overall for Mac